agateau/yokadi/README.markdown

     passphrase>
     Added task '<... encrypted data...>' (id=1)

-Yokadi ask you for a passphrase.
+Yokadi asks you for a passphrase.
 Don't forget it!
-It is a global passphrase for this yokadi database.
+It is a global passphrase for this Yokadi database.
 Each time you will want to encrypt something, you will have to use this passphrase.
-For convenience, Yokadi will keep this passphrase in memory during your yokadi session.
+For convenience, Yokadi will keep this passphrase in memory during your Yokadi session.
 If you are quite paranoiac and feel bad with that, don't panic, you can set the PASSPHRASE_CACHE option to 0 to disable passphrase cache:

     yokadi> c_set PASSPHRASE_CACHE 0
     Info: Parameter updated

-If you list encrypted stuff but have still give your passphrase in the current session, yokadi won't bother you with asking for passphrase, but won't data in a clear way:
+If you list encrypted stuff but haven't given your passphrase in the current session, Yokadi won't bother you with asking for passphrase, but won't display data in a clear way:

     yokadi> t_list
                                  my_project